erebos12/go_tutorial/readme.md

   Use pass by value when when you are only "using" (READ-ONLY) the parameter for some computation, not changing it for the client program.
   * In pass by reference (also called pass by address), a copy of the address of the actual parameter is stored.
   Use pass by reference when you are CHANGING (UPDATE) the parameter passed in by the client program.
-  * So Go is "always" copying the parameters in functions.
-BUT, It wouldn't be fun if there are no exceptions ;-).
-So there are exceptions !!!
+  * So **Go** is by default copying the parameters in functions.
+BUT, it wouldn't be fun if there are no exceptions ;-).
+So there are exceptions (see "value-types" vs. reference-types") !!! https://drive.google.com/file/d/1ENMX7ASI7FPl54VKh0xF6Zk1lNT__5Nh/view

 Documentation https://golang.org

+## Core Feature Overview

+- Reference & Value types
+- Pointers
+- structs & Receiver Functions (Go pendant to member function in OO)
+- Interfaces (2 meanings)
+- Channels

 ## From OO Aproach to Go Approach

 * Custom type-definition (like classes in OO languages), in go you define your own types by `type` keyword.
     * For example a `type` of `struct` or `type` of `interface`.
 * `struct` is a typed collection of fields.
 They’re useful for grouping data together to form records.
+* Receiver function which can receive a certain type of variable
 * More about `interfaces` later!

 ## Receiver Functions

-Receiver vs. Argument !
+By a *Receiver Function* we assign a function to variables (structs).
+You can say that the function "belongs" to the struct.
+Or the function can "receive" this specific type of struct.
+See following example :

 ```go
 package main